litmuschaos/litmus-docs/website/docs/architecture/chaos-experiment-flow.md

 <img src={require("../assets/experiment-flow.png").default} alt="Chaos Experiment Flow" />

 The experiment execution is triggered upon the creation of a ChaosEngine resource.
 The ChaosEngine resource interacts with Chaos Runner, which is created by the Chaos Operator.
 The Chaos Runner creates Experiment Jobs that execute the experiment business logic.
-Typically, these ChaosEngines are embedded within the 'steps' of a Litmus Chaos Workflow.
+Typically, these ChaosEngines are embedded within the 'steps' of a Litmus Chaos Scenario.
 However, one may also create and apply the Chaos Engines manually, and then the chaos-operator reconciles this resource and triggers the experiment execution.
 Chaos experiments are classified as:

 - Kubernetes Experiments
   - Pod-Level Chaos
   - Node-Level Chaos
 - Application Chaos
 - Cloud Infrastructure